MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 ### Host Directory (advanced)

-Developers may additionally want to pre-install pipelines and/or apps suites to make them easier for others to use.
+Developers may additionally want to pre-install tool suites to make them easier for others to use.
-You can access such hosted installations by providing a value for **Host Directory**, i.e., the full path to a different, pre-existing MDI Directory.
+You can access such hosted installations by providing a value for `Host Directory`, i.e., the full path to a different, pre-existing MDI Directory.
-Stage 1 pipeline **containers**, **environments** and Stage 2 app **library** code folders will be used from that directory instead of from MDI Directory.
+Stage 1 pipeline containers and environments and
+Stage 2 app library folders will be used from that directory instead of from `MDI Directory`.
-Additionally, you will have access to the hosted **config** and **resources** folders.
+Additionally, you will have access to the hosted config and resources folders.

 <div class="entityBox outerBox">
     <p class='entityBoxLabel'>Hosted Installation</p>